Can a will override super?

 If you want to ensure your superannuation is directed correctly after your death, you may wish to:

-1. Gather details of all your superannuation accounts (employer super, personal super, insurance policies)
+1. People often gather details of all superannuation accounts (employer super, personal super, insurance policies)

-2. Review any existing binding death benefit nominations or binding beneficiary arrangements you have in place
+2. People often review any existing binding death benefit nominations or binding beneficiary arrangements in place

-3. Check the current nomination rules and forms for each superannuation fund
+3. People often check the current nomination rules and forms for each superannuation fund

-4. Write down who you want to receive your superannuation benefits and in what proportions
+4. People often note who is to receive the superannuation benefits and in what proportions

-5. Consider whether your will and superannuation arrangements work together as part of your overall estate planning
+5. People often consider whether a will and superannuation arrangements work together as part of overall estate planning

-6. Assess whether a family provision claim situation might arise and whether clearer nominations could help avoid this
+6. People often consider whether a family provision claim situation might arise and whether clearer nominations are relevant

-7. Determine whether updating nominations, creating new ones, or seeking professional advice is necessary
+7. People often consider whether updating nominations, creating new ones, or seeking professional advice suits their circumstances.

 How LawConnect can help